ktamiola/gulp-hide-email/README.md

   </script>
 </span>
 ```
-The resultant JavaScript is efficient and unobtrusive, hence you should not observe any noticeable drop in rendering performance, nor render-blocking behavior.
+The resultant JavaScript is efficient and unobtrusive, hence you should not observe any noticeable drop in the rendering performance, nor a render-blocking behavior.
 Please check [http://www.tamiola.com](http://www.tamiola.com) for working **demo**.
 We have replaced multiple `mailto:` instances on our page.
 ## Usage

 First, install `gulp-hide-email` as a development dependency: